 In comparison to corn, which has been highly developed, sorghum as a crop is less consistent in its quality and can have a lower starch content in some cases.
 The sorghum processed under the project was variable in quality, with some deliveries received that were clearly of lesser quality.
-Pacific Ethanol was able to run corn and sorghum together as a blended feedstock, which helped to minimize variable sorghum quality, and to reduce impacts on yield and distiller's grains production.
-It is not unheard of for suppliers to mark grain of lesser quality for shipment out of state, suggesting that if local agricultural production were to develop, local suppliers might be able to alleviate some of the observed quality issues.
+Aemetis is not presently set up to run blended feedstocks at its facility, and therefore ran straight sorghum under the project during five months in 2016.
+One potential solution for other facilities, however, could be to blend incoming sorghum with corn, in order to help minimize overall feedstock variability.